It is natural for anybody to wonder why dogs lick the air.

 - Keeping circumstances that bring undue worry and tension to a minimum.

 - Offering high-quality, nutritionally balanced food.

-- Providing a plethora of high-quality, long-lasting playthings as well as regular exercise time.
+- Providing a plethora of high-quality, long-lasting playthings and regular exercise time.

 - Avoid trash and garbage exposures.

-Answer: Licking before going to bed can be an attention-seeking activity that typically works.
-When your dog slurps, you respond by giving him attention, even if it’s bad attention.
+Licking before going to bed can be an attention-seeking activity that typically works.
+When your dog slurps, you respond by giving him attention, even if it’s inadequate.

-Answer: Dogs frequently select a favorite person who matches their activity level and attitude.
+Dogs frequently select a favorite person who matches their activity level and attitude—increasing the likelihood that their favorite person will be their only person.
 Certain dog breeds are more inclined to bond with a single human.
-Increasing the likelihood that their favorite person will be their only person.